 “Do not worry,” I told her as she struggled for air.
 “You’ll see your precious daughter soon enough.”

-With my free hand, I reached up to her throat and began clawing at her flesh.
+With my free hand, I reached for the bottom of her throat and began clawing at her skin.
 Despite the woman’s age, she had not played much of the game itself, and her level was even lower than mine.
 My higher physical stat made tearing out her esophagus with my fingers a relatively easy task—easier than doing it on Earth would have been, at least.

 Her wailing came to an abrupt halt, and I threw her corpse aside without another thought.